aprutgers/site-test/README.md

 ### using ramdisk /mnt/tmp with service

-To reduce internal SSD disk ware(degradation), active logging and /var/lib/docker storage is done in a ramdisk of 3GB (3072MB) mounted as /mnt/tmp
+To reduce internal SSD disk ware(degradation), active logging and /var/lib/docker storage is done in a ramdisk of 2.5GB (2560MB) mounted as /mnt/tmp

+The tmp-ramdisk.service script has to be installed into /usr/lib/systemd/system/tmp-ramdisk.service Notice it still refers to a /root/make-tmp-ramdisk.sh script (could be changed into /home/ec2-user/site-test/make-tmp-ramdisk.sh)
-A service has been created to manage ramddisk and works after the se linux was disabled (getenforce shows Disabled)
+The script worked only after the se linux was disabled (getenforce shows Disabled)

+Control commands:
 - systemctl enable tmp-ramdisk.service
 - systemctl start tmp-ramdisk.service
 - systemctl status tmp-ramdisk.service

 Alternative just run:
 ```
-mount -t tmpfs -o size=3072M tmpfs /mnt/tmp
+mount -t tmpfs -o size=2560M tmpfs /mnt/tmp
 mkdir /mnt/tmp/docker
 ```